Nian0bussou/Euishi/README.md

     -h, --help                       Print help

 "-p" (--path)
-is not necessary to be provided using -c (--choose-dirs) when using `move`
+is not necessary to be provided when using -c (--choose-dirs)

 Options of remove: